 “How much further is it”?
 OK– it was obvious this question was going was going to be asked at some point, but really after 10 minutes?
-We keep calm and gently motivate Mona (8) and Moritz (11) with a little tickle, an art on a level with that of a lion tamer.
+We keep calm and gently motivate the young co-hikers with a little tickle, an art on a level with that of a lion tamer.

 It’s just before 09:00 o’clock when we park the car at the Talschluss and start our tour.
 We are not in a rush and the temperature is comfortable and the forecast is stable for our planned ascent around noon.
 The target – the Tristkogel, which is in our sight as we amble towards the Lindlingalm and follow the forest path to the Ossmannalm, where some curious goats welcome us.

 Approximately 20 minutes after the Ossmannalm you reach the Mittersaal.
 Here the path becomes steeper and more exciting and we all feel the childlike urge for discovery.
 No-one has complained for a good half an hour, instead we observe interesting plants along our way and listen to the whistles of marmots in the distance whilst discussing is it best to walk with or without the aid of our hiking poles.